Leniolabs/promptwizard/cli/doc/doc.md

 test:

     cases:
-        - inout: 'The goal is to read a PDF file about climate change.'
+        - input: 'The goal is to read a PDF file about climate change.'
           output1: 'open_file'
           output2: 'PDF'
-        - inout: 'You want to save the changes made to your .docx file.'
+        - input: 'You want to save the changes made to your .docx file.'
           output1: 'save_file'
           output2: 'DOCX'
-        - inout: 'He needs to review an Excel spreadsheet containing sales data.'
+        - input: 'He needs to review an Excel spreadsheet containing sales data.'
           output1: 'open_file'
           output2: 'XLSX'
-        - inout: 'She is trying to print a high-resolution image for the art exhibition.'
+        - input: 'She is trying to print a high-resolution image for the art exhibition.'
           output1: 'print_file'
           output2: 'JPEG'
-        - inout: 'Please convert the PowerPoint presentation to a PDF for sharing.'
+        - input: 'Please convert the PowerPoint presentation to a PDF for sharing.'
           output1: 'convert'
           output2: 'PPTX'
-        - inout: "They're editing a CSV file to update the product inventory."
+        - input: "They're editing a CSV file to update the product inventory."
           output1: 'edit_file'
           output2: 'CSV'
-        - inout: 'The task is to analyze the data in a JSON file using Python.'
+        - input: 'The task is to analyze the data in a JSON file using Python.'
           output1: 'open_file'
           output2: 'JSON'